Get Started with Git on Oracle Linux

 (use "git restore <file>..." to discard changes in working directory)

-deleted: test-file.txt
+deleted: feather.txt

 Untracked files: